Edmond Simeoni

 Edmond Simeoni (6 August 1934 – 14 December 2018) was a Corsican doctor, politician and nationalist.
 He was the brother of Max Simeoni, Member of the European Parliament (MEP) from 1989 to 1994 and father of Gilles Simeoni.

-Simeoni, together with his brother Max, were the leaders of the Aleria siege, which started the modern Corsican nationalism.
+Together with his brother Max, Simeoni led the Aleria standoff in 1975, considered a starting point of modern Corsican nationalism.

 Biography

 Simeoni was born 6 August 1934 in Corte, Corsica.
 His father was Ferdinand Simeoni, who was the mayor of Lozzi.
-He grew up in Francardu and graduated at the Bastia High School.
-He studied medicine and specialized in gastroenterology.
+He grew up in Francardu and graduated from high school in Bastia.
+He studied medicine in Marseille, specializing in gastroenterology.

-Simeoni relocated in Bastia and practiced medicine there for several years.
-He died on 14 December 2018 at Ajaccio, Corsica.
+Simeoni practiced medicine in Bastia for several years.
+He died on 14 December 2018 in Ajaccio.
 Thousands of Corsicans attended his funeral and a tribute that lasted for three days.
 At the time of his death, he was considered the most prominent Corsican political figure in the past 50 years.

 Activism

 Edmond and Max Simeoni participated in the elections during the 1960s without much success.
-They then founded the Action Regionaliste Corse in 1967.
-The organization was banned in 1973 but was revived as the Azzione per a Rinascita Corsa (Action for a Reborn Corsica, ARC).
-Two years later, the Simeoni brothers led a group of 50 ARC militants and took over a French wine depot in Aleria.
+They then founded the Corsican Regionalist Action (Action régionaliste corse) in 1967.
+The organization was banned in 1973 but was revived as Action for a Reborn Corsica (Azzione per a Rinascita Corsa, ARC).
+Two years later, the Simeoni brothers led a group of 50 ARC militants and occupied a wine cave in Aleria, in protest against the agricultural policies of the French government.
+Interior Minister Michel Poniatowski responded by sending 2,000 gendarmes to Aleria, leading to a short standoff; the ARC militants surrendered after only a few minutes, but two gendarmes were killed during the assault.